DNS settings are typically ignored. Management of DNS settings is deferred to the Internet Service Provider (ISP).

 Concerns:

 In a corporate environment, an inventory system which gathers DNS settings (such as Microsoft’s SCCM) can be used to reveal this payload.
-See Finding the DNS Hijacking Victims. - Each DNS implementation has security vulnerabilities.
-DNS has its own issues; search US-CERT.
+See Finding the DNS Hijacking Victims. - DNS implementation can have security vulnerabilities; search US-CERT.
 A DNS service must be managed.
 In a corporate environment, internal server names should not become known externally, so internal DNS servers are required.
-As a bonus DNS lookup history is an important intrusion detection mechanism, discovering if malicious sites are being accessed.

 At home, you want a vendor who pays careful attention to keeping the DNS service maintained and who you trust.
 You are not required to use the DNS servers your ISP maintains; there are other options.
 Configure your clients to use more managed, more secure DNS servers.

-| Google Public DNS | 8.8.8.8 | 8.8.4.4 |
+Google Public DNS | 8.8.8.8 | 8.8.4.4 |

-| OpenDNS | 208.67.222.222 | 208.67.220.220 |
+OpenDNS | 208.67.222.222 | 208.67.220.220 |

 Windows assigns DNS settings for each network adapter.
 If you switch from a wireless connection to a wired connection, you may be using different DNS settings.